 PLEASE NOTE: EACH NMSA STAFF MEMBER IS A MANDATORY REPORTER as is every adult in the state of New Mexico.
 They must report number 1 and 2 above, and are not bound by confidentiality.

 Reference: NM Stat § 32A-4-3 Duty to report child abuse and child neglect; responsibility to investigate child abuse or neglect; penalty.8.
-TECHNOLOGY USE POLICY instructional goals.
-NMSA has taken precautions to ensure that students are using the Internet and other electronic resources for appropriate educational means.
-Student use of the Internet and multimedia resources will be supervised by an adult at all times.
-However, we cannot guarantee that students will refrain from locating inappropriate sources.
+TECHNOLOGY USE POLICY

 8.1 NMSA TECHNOLOGY USE POLICY